Skip to content

 Low throughput, good signalCo-channel interferenceCheck channel utilization, survey for overlapping APs

-Intermittent disconnectsRoaming between APs with different configsVerify all APs share the same SSID, security, and VLAN
+Intermittent disconnectsRoaming between APs with different configsVerify that APs share the same SSID, security, and VLAN

-Good signal, high retry rateHidden node problemEnable RTS/CTS, reposition APs
+Good signal, high retry rateHidden node conditionEnable RTS/CTS, reposition APs

 No connection in specific areaDead zone (signal blocked by metal)Perform a site survey with a Wi-Fi analyzer